JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 kotlin.incremental.useClasspathSnapshot=false
 ```

-We'd appreciate your feedback on this feature in [YouTrack](https://youtrack.jetbrains.com/issue/KT-49682).
+We would appreciate your feedback on this feature in [YouTrack](https://youtrack.jetbrains.com/issue/KT-49682).

 Learn how the new approach to incremental compilation is implemented under the hood in
 [this blog post](https://blog.jetbrains.com/kotlin/2022/07/a-new-approach-to-incremental-compilation-in-kotlin/).